-27. Rule C66 of the Bar Standards Board ("BSB") Handbook requires any barrister to report to the BSB if they have reasonable grounds to believe that there has been "serious misconduct" by a barrister.
+27. Rule C66 of the BSB Handbook requires any barrister to report to the BSB if they have reasonable grounds to believe that there has been "serious misconduct" by a barrister.
 "Serious misconduct" for these purposes includes harassment.
-This rule contains no exception to protect the confidentiality or wishes of the victim of such harassment.
-The procedures set out in this policy are subject to that requirement.
+While this rule contains no exception to protect the confidentiality or wishes of the victim of such harassment, the BSB's 'Reporting Serious Misconduct of Others Guidance' (October 2019) indicates that the BSB has a policy of not taking enforcement action for failing to comply with the duty to report if you may have been the subject of discrimination, harassment or victimisation.
+The procedures set out in this policy are subject to the rule C66 requirement.